Path Friends' Home

 • The Friends are a local community group dedicated to the idea of extending the so-called "Bike Path" from Davis Square, through Somerville, to the Charles River and beyond.

-• The Friends work closely with the City of Somerville Office of Housing & Community Development; our contact is Jeff Levine 617-625-6600 x2520.
-Any residents with concerns or ideas about the path are encouraged to contact us, or Jeff Levine at the City.
+• The Friends work closely with the City of Somerville Office of Strategic Planning & Community Development; our contact is Kathleen Ziegenfuss at 617-625-6600 x2519.
+Any residents with concerns or ideas about the path are encouraged to contact us, or Kathleen at the City.

 • The first known mention of the path concept was in Minuteman-Charles River Bikeway Connector Feasibility Study, March 1996, CTPS.
 You cannot view/print the report online, but you can order a hard copy here: http://ctps.org/bostonmpo/resources/reportsp.htm

 • In the fall of 2000, the City of Somerville commissioned a feasibility study.
-Copies can be found at the website of the Somerville Bicycle Committee: 617-625-6600 x2503
+Copies can be found at the website of the Somerville Bicycle Committee: 617-625-6600 x2519

 • The Friends of the Community Path formed on May 31st, 2001 after the publication of the feasibility study.